Stapleford Abbotts: Nuper's Hatch

 This hamlet ranges in altitude from 60 to 82 m (197 to 296 ft) compared to the village centre's 55 m (180 ft) average.
 It consists of at least 60 properties centred on Nuper's and Lyng's Farm, in particular the neighbourhood and linear development of Tysea Hill.
 On the Tysea Hill ridge is Stapleford Abbotts Golf Course, which is across an almost straight north–south divide in the Borough of Brentwood.
 Six other farms adjoin the main road here, using a hilly terrain.
 Curtismill Green itself is in the parish, along with a few cottages, including the grade II listed Honeysuckle Cottage.
 However, most of the hamlet is in Navestock.

 Transport

 Buses are limited in the area, served by the single Route 375.
-Route 575 also passes through the area, but offers only one return journey per day.

 The nearest railway station is at Romford.
 There are frequent mainline services from its station to London and East Anglia.

-Both routes 375 and 575 can be used to reach the station.
+Bus route 575 ran a limited service from Harlow but ended operations in 2021.